brendanjmeade/ve_kinematics/README.md

+# ve_kinematics
-## ve_kinematics - Representing viscoelatic earthquake cycle kinematics with effective elastic dislocations
+- Kinematic representations of linear and non-linear viscoelatic earthquake cycle motions with effectiv basal dislocation patches
+- Generate velocity profiles with `generate_power_law_velocity_profiles.m`

-To run examples with a Maxwell rheology type run `ve_kinematics_basic` using Matlab.
+- To run examples with a linear Maxwell rheology use `ve_kinematics_basic.m`
+- To run all rheology exampels use `ve_kinematics_all.m`